 In 1960, Paul and Gerry opened a 31,000 square foot store, the largest supermarket in Western Massachusetts at the time and their first in Northampton.
 It also included a beer and wine department.
-Later, the beer and wine department would become the brothers first liquor store.
-Customers enjoyed the personalized service, fruits and vegetables from nearby farms and the great values that the D'Amour brothers provided.
+Later, the beer and wine department would become the brothers' first liquor store eventually evolving into the Table & Vine division.

-The 1970’s heralded continued growth for Big Y. New stores opened in Ludlow, Agawam, Longmeadow and Palmer.
-The decade also saw the second generation of D'Amour family become involved in the business guided by Paul and Gerry's principles of Value, Quality, Service and a Commitment to the Communities they served!
-New stores followed in West Springfield, Southampton and Southwick.
+The decade also saw the second generation of the D'Amour family become involved in the business, guided by Paul and Gerry's principles of Value, Quality, Service and a Commitment to the Communities they served.

-In 1981, in tribute to both its employees and its customers, Big Y established an annual scholarship program to recognize academic merit and achievement.
-Six scholarships were awarded the first year.
-This began Big Y's commitment to Education, a focus that continues today.
+In tribute to both its employees and its customers, Big Y established an annual scholarship program to recognize academic merit and achievement.
+This continued Big Y's commitment to Education, a focus that continues today.

 This period was also marked by further innovations such as computerized cash registers, electronic ordering systems, energy saving refrigeration equipment and shopper friendly store design.

-After months of planning, the Express Savings Club' was launched in October 1990.
+After months of planning, the Express Savings Club was launched in October 1990.
 With it came national recognition for a program that eliminated in-store paper coupons while giving coupon savings on hundreds of items each week - all by simply scanning a card at the cash register.
-The Express Savings Club made life simple for Big Y customers and employees.
 This innovative program once again put Big Y in the forefront of technological solutions.